S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Invite everyone to create and run experiments for evolving the organization.
 </div></div>

--   clarify the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> for change
+-   clarify the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> for change
 -   schedule regular open space events:
     -   invite all members to create and run experiments
     -   define constraints for the experiments that enable development of a <a href="glossary.html#entry-sociocracy" class="glossary-tooltip" data-toggle="tooltip" title="Sociocracy: An approach for organizing together where people affected by decisions can influence them on the basis of reasons to do so.">sociocratic</a> and agile mindset (e.g. S3 principles)